kumudaPriya98/UsersCrudAPI/README.md

     * Ideally Service layer talks Persistence layer that manages the users data in the DB.
     * But here to keep things simple, here service layer maintains users data.

-3) Add API Controllers to implement Rest API for User Management Service
+5) Add API Controllers to implement Rest API for User Management Service
     * Spring Data Rest Vs Spring Data MVC is that Spring Data Rest framework itself handles the controller and no need for controller class:
         * Application is not using Spring Data Repositories
         * When we need Service Layer that has business logic, and application is not just for data transfer.
         * Hide Internal data model and need Data Transfer Objects

+6) DTO and Request Validation are not required here

-4) Add Error Handling with Appropriate HTTP Status Codes and Logging
+7) Add Error Handling with Appropriate HTTP Status Codes and Logging

+8) Define Authentication and Authorization

+9) Document API

+10) Write Tests